ISAITB/docs-itb-ta/source/introduction/index.rst

 Your role
 ---------

-Your test bed account is configured as a **community administrator**.
-This means that you are responsible for the configuration of your project's test strategy and the management of your users' organisations in the test bed.
+Your Test Bed account is configured as a **community administrator**.
+This means that you are responsible for the configuration of your project's test strategy and the management of your users' organisations in the Test Bed.

 Prerequisites
 ~~~~~~~~~~~~~

-A test bed administrator must come before you to:
+A Test Bed administrator must come before you to:

 * Create and configure your community.
 * Create your account.